-A - Leadership
+A Leadership

-A. A firm's Management and governance structures should promote the long-term sustainability of the firm.
-To this end, the Management of a firm should be accountable to the firm's owners.

-B. A firm's governance arrangements should provide checks and balances on individual power and support effective challenge of Management.
-There should be a clear division of responsibilities between a firm's governance structures and its executive Management.
-No one individual or small group of individuals should have unfettered powers of decision.

-- C. A firm's Management should demonstrate its commitment to the public interest through their pursuit of the purpose of this Code and regular dialogue with the independent non-executives.
-Management should embrace the input and challenge from the independent non-executives. - D. The members of a firm's Management and governance structures should have appropriate experience, knowledge, influence and authority within the firm, and sufficient time, to fulfil their assigned responsibilities. - E. The Management of a firm should ensure that members of its governance structures, including owners and independent non-executives, are supplied with information in a timely manner and in a form and of a quality appropriate to enable them to discharge their duties.
+- A. A firm's Management and governance structures should promote the long-term sustainability of the firm.
+To this end, the Management of a firm should be accountable to the firm's owners. - B. A firm's governance arrangements should provide checks and balances on individual power and support effective challenge of Management.
+There should be a clear division of responsibilities between a firm's governance structures and its Management.
+No one individual or small group of individuals should have unfettered powers of decision. - C. A firm's Management should demonstrate its commitment to the public interest through their pursuit of the purpose of this Code and regular dialogue with the INEs.
+Management should embrace the input and challenge from the INEs (and ANEs). - D. The members of a firm's Management and governance structures should have appropriate experience, knowledge, influence and authority within the firm, and sufficient time, to fulfil their assigned responsibilities. - E. The Management of a firm should ensure that members of its governance structures, including owners, INEs and ANEs, are supplied with information in a timely manner and in a form and of a quality appropriate to enable them to discharge their duties.

 - 1. A firm should establish a Board or equivalent governance structure to oversee the activities of Management. - 2.
 At least half a firm's Board should be selected from among partners who do not have significant management responsibilities within the firm. - 3.
-The Chair of the Board should not also chair parts of the management structure or be the managing partner. - 4.
+The chair of the Board should not also chair parts of the Management structure or be the managing partner. - 4.
 A firm's Management and Board should have a clear understanding of their authority, accountabilities and responsibilities.
 The Board should have clearly defined terms of reference, with matters specifically reserved for its decision, detailing in particular its role in relation to firm strategy, risk, culture and other matters relating to the purpose of this Code.
 Management should have terms of reference that include clear authority over the whole firm and matters relating to the purpose of this Code.
 Terms of reference should be disclosed on the firm's website.
 Terms of reference for international management and governance structures taking decisions that apply to the UK should be disclosed on the UK firm's website in the same way as for UK-based structures. - 5.
 A firm should establish arrangements for determining remuneration and progression matters for members of the Board which support and promote effective challenge of Management. - 6.
-The individual members of a firm's governance structures and Management should be subject to formal, rigorous and ongoing performance evaluation and, at regular intervals, members should be subject to re-election or re-selection. - 7.
-There should be a formal annual evaluation of the performance of the Board and any committees, including the public interest body.
-A firm should consider having a regular externally-facilitated board evaluation at least every three years. - 8.
-Management should ensure that, wherever possible and so far as the law allows, members of governance structures and independent non-executives have access to the same information available to Management. - 9.
-A firm should disclose in its annual transparency report: - a) the names and job titles of all members of the firm's governance structures and its Management; - b) a description of how they are elected or appointed and their terms, length of service, meeting attendance in the year, and relevant8 biographical details;
+The individual members of a firm's governance structures and Management should be subject to formal, rigorous and ongoing performance evaluation and, at regular intervals, members should be subject to reelection or re-selection. - 7.
+There should be a formal annual evaluation of the performance of the Board and any committees, plus the public interest body.
+A firm should consider having a regular externally-facilitated board evaluation at least every three years.